vogler75/automation-gateway/webui/readme.md

 - **Node.js** (version 16.0 or higher)
 - **npm** (Node package manager, comes with Node.js)
 - **Environment variable** of `GATEWAY_CONFIG_PORT=9999`
+	>This is required for the admin API (GraphQL) to be activated.
+- **Environment variable** of `GATEWAY_CONFIG=config.json`
+	>This is required for the "Save configuration to file" function in the settings.
+By using this variable with your gateway, it will look for a config.json instead of config.yaml when you run the application, so you need to create the config.json file before doing 'gradle run'.

 You can verify the installation of Node.js and npm with the following commands: